genesiscloud/genesis-cloud-inference-articles/art02.md

 For convenience, we will place all TorchScript files in a separate subdirectory `ts`.

-To run this script, enter the following commands:
+To run this program, enter the following commands:

 ```
 mkdir -p ts